shelljs/shelljs/README.md

 /* more commands... */
 ```

-If `true` the script will throw a Javascript error when any shell.js
+If `true`, the script will throw a Javascript error when any shell.js
 command encounters an error.
 Default is `false`.
 This is analogous to
-Bash's `set -e`
+Bash's `set -e`.

 ### config.verbose